Find Cheap Renters Insurance Quotes in Your Area

 You can buy renters insurance online from most companies.
 Many providers supply online forms that allow you to request a quote and purchase coverage without speaking to an agent.
 Buying renters insurance online usually consists of three steps:

-- Shopping for the right amount of coverage.
+- Decide on the right amount of coverage.

 Once you know what you own, you can decide if you have any special items like jewelry or art that wouldn't be covered by most renters insurance policies.
 Instead, to insure these items you'd need to purchase riders or endorsements.

-You will be required to input any information of other members of your family that will benefit from your insurance, like a partner or spouse.
+You will be required to input any information of other members of your family who will benefit from your insurance, like a partner or spouse.
 Occasionally insurers will allow you to add roommates to your policy, too.
-Be aware that any claims your roommate makes for his or her property could affect the prices of your own future premiums.
+Be aware that any claims your roommate makes for their property could affect the prices of your own future premiums.

-If your property is in an area that's prone to certain disasters, it could be a good idea to purchase additional coverage when buying renters insurance.
+If you live in an area that's prone to certain disasters, it could be a good idea to purchase additional coverage when buying renters insurance.
 For instance, floods, sinkholes and earthquakes aren't typically covered by a standard renters or homeowners insurance policy.
 If you live in a coastal region that experiences hurricanes, you may have to buy flood insurance from the National Flood Insurance Program.
-Otherwise you would have to pay out of pocket to rebuild your home if it were destroyed by a flood.

 You can also change your price by adjusting your deductibles.
 A deductible is the money that you have to pay if you want to make a claim.
 Many renters insurance policies carry deductibles of at least $500.
-This means that if your $1,000 laptop were destroyed, you would be charged $500 before your company will make a payment.
-If you elect a higher deductible, your monthly premiums will be lower — but so will your claim payments.
+This means that if your $1,000 laptop was destroyed, you would be charged $500 before your company would make a payment.
+If you select a higher deductible, your monthly premiums will be lower — but so will your claim payments.